louischuang/linxdot-opensource/README.md

   https://linxdot-opensource.v7idea.com/images/linxdot-opensource-image-1.0.2.tar.gz

-##Install the script:##
+## Install the script:

+   # Packaged after 1.0.2 images:

+   If you have flash the linxdot image after version 1.0.2.
+This repository.
+Please use the follow the step to enable the features:
+   1. use '/etc/linxdot-opensource'
+   2. run the script './install-chirpstack.sh' to install chirpstack and enable the services.
+   3. run the script './install-lora-pkd-fwd.sh' to install the lora_pkt_fwd run time service.

+   # Clone this repo and manually install:

-1. use ssh login into the hotspot. the default user is root. default password: linxdot.
+   1. use ssh login into the hotspot.
+The default user is root. default password: linxdot.
    2. use 'cd /etc' goto /etc directory.
    3. use 'git clone https://github.com/louischuang/linxdot-opensource.git' clone this repository in /etc directory.
    4. use 'cd linxdot-opensource' into /etc/linxdot-opensource directory.
    5. run the script './install-chirpstack.sh' to install chirpstack and enable the services.
    6. run the script './install-lora-pkd-fwd.sh' to install the lora_pkt_fwd run time service.

    After you completed everything, please reboot the hotspot.

-### HOW TO CHECK THE SERVICE
+## HOW TO CHECK THE SERVICE

 1. Please use the 'docker ps' to check the chirpstack service is ready.
 2. Please use the 'ps | grep lora_pkt_fwd' to see the lora_pkt_fwd is running in backend.